 • Arts: Art books collect images, often in large “coffee-table” volumes.

 No matter your genre, you need to know its conventions.
 What do you find when you open a book from that aisle of the library?
-Read books like yours.
+Read nonfiction writing like yours.
 Palmetto’s authors write in a wide range of genres, and you can find their titles in our bookstore.

 These categories aren’t genres so much as larger categories that have to do with the general shape and purpose of the book.